Siddharth-0381/BINGO/README.md

 # BINGO GAME
-A project using the basic C++ programming concepts like loops, functions, arrays, etc.
+A project using the basic C programming concepts like arrays, loops, switch, statements, etc.